sehjal408/Blog/README.md

 **Date: 17-May-2022**

-## Stock and Asset module in ERPNext
+## Stock and Asset module in erpGuru

 Sir assigned us (Me, Jaspreet) to explore about Stock and Asset Module.